awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 + `mouse` — Input from the client pointer to the NICE DCV server\.
 + `keyboard` — Input from the client keyboard to the NICE DCV server\.
 + `keyboard-sas` — Use the secure attention sequence \(**CTRL\+Alt\+Del**\)\.
 Requires the `keyboard` feature\.
 Supported on version DCV 2017\.3 and later\.
 + `touch` — Use native touch events\.
 Supported on version DCV 2017\.3 and later\.
-Not supported with Linux NICE DCV Servers\.
+Not supported on Linux NICE DCV servers\.
 + `stylus` — Input from specialized USB devices, such as 3D pointing devices or graphic tablets\.
 + `usb` — Read the smart card from the client\.
 + `pointer` — View NICE DCV server mouse position events and pointer shapes\.
 Supported on version DCV 2017\.3 and later\.